 Differences Between Ceramic Coating and Paint Protection Film

 Most car owners go for wax application to seal off scratches, UV protection and maintain a glossy look.
 However, it’s not very effective and requires constant re-application.
 Ceramic coating or paint protection film are excellent upgrades.
 They have similar technology, but each has its own merits.

 1. Method of Application

 Ceramic coating is a liquid polymer that is applied using a sponge applicant to the exterior surfaces.
 The liquid polymer creates a bond— either permanent or semi-permanent— with the existing paint.

-On the other hand, PPF is a vinyl material applied to the exteriors by compressing and heat application.
-After applying the vinyl material on the surface, the next step involves eliminating bubbles and uneven areas before finally applying heat to integrate the coating fully.
+On the other hand, PPF is applied to the exteriors by compressing and heat application.
+After applying it on the surface, the next step involves eliminating bubbles and uneven areas before finally applying heat to integrate the coating fully.